 Our CUPID 2 trial, which is an approximately 250-patient, double-blind, placebo-controlled, randomized Phase 2b clinical trial to evaluate the safety and efficacy of MYDICAR to reduce the frequency of and/or delay heart failure-related hospitalizations in persons with systolic heart failure, may not be deemed to be a pivotal trial or may not provide sufficient support for a BLA submission.
 Although our CUPID 1 trial met its primary safety and efficacy endpoints at six months for high-dose MYDICAR versus placebo and the safety profile from this trial was very favorable, it is still possible that, even if we achieve favorable results in the CUPID 2 trial, the FDA may require us to conduct one or more additional clinical trials, possibly involving a larger sample size or a different clinical trial design, particularly if the FDA does not find the results from the CUPID 2 trial to be sufficiently persuasive to support a BLA submission.
-For example, the FDA advised us in October 2013 that the number of subjects in our proposed safety database may be an issue to be considered in review of our BLA submission.
 The FDA may also require that we conduct a longer follow-up period of subjects treated with our MYDICAR product candidate prior to accepting our BLA submission.

 In May 1998, the FDA published "Guidance for Industry-Providing Clinical Evidence of Effectiveness for Human Drug and Biological Products" outlining the conditions in which a single trial might be sufficient to support a BLA submission.
 We believe that the FDA may not require us to complete additional trials of MYDICAR for the treatment of systolic heart failure if the results of our CUPID 2 trial meet the requirements for a single trial set forth in this guidance.
-In addition, in November 2013, the EMA indicated that if MYDICAR demonstrates a substantial and highly significant treatment effect in the advanced heart failure population, and no untoward effects attributable to MYDICAR are observed, a safety database of approximately 205-230 subjects may be sufficient for a safety assessment to allow for acceptance of a Marketing Authorization Application, or MAA, for MYDICAR for the treatment of systolic heart failure.
-We therefore believe that, if the above conditions are met, a Phase 3 trial will not be required for marketing approval in Europe.
-It is possible, however, that the FDA or the EMA may not consider the results of our CUPID 2 trial to be sufficient for approval of

-MYDICAR for the treatment of systolic heart failure.
-If the FDA or the EMA requires additional studies, including Phase 3 trials, we would incur increased costs and delays in the marketing approval process, which would require us to expend more resources than we have available.
+It is possible, however, that the FDA or the EMA may not consider the results of our CUPID 2 trial to be sufficient for approval of MYDICAR for the treatment of systolic heart failure is additional studies, including Phase 3 trials, we would incur increased costs and delays in the marketing approval process, which would require us to expend more resources than we have available.
 In addition, it is possible that the FDA and the EMA may have divergent opinions on the elements necessary for a successful BLA and MAA, respectively, which may cause us to alter our development, regulatory and/or commercialization strategies.